Iowa Field Guides

 You may submit up to 5 poems in a single attachment (.doc or .docx files).

-We are especially interested in poems that center a particular place, plant, animal, or other aspect/inhabitant of upland prairies, prairie pahas, or sand prairies.
+We are especially interested in poems that center a particular place, plant, animal, or other aspect/inhabitant of marshes, fens, lakes, or rivers.

 Visual Art